 The One and Groups installers are for PC hardware (x86, both 32 and 64 bits).
 We do not have Windows installers for other hardware platforms.

 Windows XP is not supported, nor are portable installations (e.g. installed to a USB memory stick).

-We fully test each release on MacOS 10.9-10.12, 10.13 (uses a different installer), 10.14, MacOS 13 (Ventura) and perform a spot check on the most recent previous one.
-As of July 2018, that means 10.13 High Sierra and 10.12 Sierra.
+We fully test each release on MacOS 10.9-10.12, 10.13 (uses a different installer), 10.14, MacOS 13 (Ventura) and perform a spot check on 11.0 Big Sur and 10.15 Catalina.
 These are the versions for which we provide official support.
-If you now use or are considering upgrading to 10.13 High Sierra, you will want to read our article discussing the changes that it brings.
+If you now use 10.13 High Sierra you will want to read our article discussing the changes that it brings.
 If you are considering upgrading to 10.14 Mojave, please see our article about Mojave support.

-We regularly receive reports of One and Groups running fine on macOS 10.9 Mavericks, 10.10 Yosemite, and 10.11 El Capitan, 10.12 Sierra, and 10.13 High Sierra.
+We regularly receive reports of One and Groups running fine on macOS 10.9 Mavericks, 10.10 Yosemite, 10.11 El Capitan, 10.12 Sierra, and 10.13 High Sierra.
 We no longer test on them so we cannot offer advanced troubleshooting for them.
 One and Groups will not run on previous versions of macOS.

 We fully test each release against the current stable 64 bit versions of Fedora and Ubuntu, and perform a spot check on the latest CentOS, OpenSUSE, and Ubuntu LTS, using the default desktop environment and setup of each.

 One and Groups are available as an RPM, a DEB, and as a tarball for manual installation, all for 64 bits on common x86 hardware.
 We no longer distribute for 32 bits, nor do we distribute in other packages such as Snap, AppImage, or Docker containers, nor for other hardware platforms such as ARM.
 Do let us know if you would find a particular package useful so that we can gauge interest.